naueramant/simon-stalenhag-wallpaper/README.md

 # Simon Stålenhag wallpaper scraper

-I made this script for downloading Simon Stålenhag wallpaper from his website (www.simonstalenhag.se/) and store them locally and apply them as my wallpaper on my Gnome desktop.
+I made this script for downloading Simon Stålenhag wallpapers from his website [www.simonstalenhag.se](www.simonstalenhag.se) and apply them as my wallpaper.

-Personally i combined this script with a systemd timer so the wallpaper is changed every hour.
+Personally i combined this script with a systemd timer to rotate the wallpaper every hour.

 ## Requirements

 - python3
 - Gnome3 desktop or KDE Plasma 5

-## From this fork

-Made original https://github.com/naueramant/simon-stalenhag-wallpaper work with KDE Plasma 5 desktop.

 ## How to use